The Twelve Months (1956 film): Plot

 At once there comes the Spring, and then — Summer.
 Around the queen it becomes dry and warm.
 Then there comes Autumn.
 The queen, having been drenched under the strongest autumn heavy rain, freezes suddenly as Winter arrives.
 The blizzard carries away all the fur coats which the court had taken off during the brief arrival of Summer.
 They begin to freeze and, abandoning the queen, the court flees back to the palace.
 With her remains only an old soldier and the professor.
 They cannot return home on the sledge as the horses had been taken by the court to return to the palace.

 An old man in a white fur coat (brother month January) comes out of the wood and suggests that everyone think of one desire.
 The queen wishes to return home, the professor — that the seasons return to normal, the soldier — "just to get warm at a fire", and the stepmother and her daughter for fur coats made of dog fur.
 January begins with the last request and gives the two fur coats.
-They begin to squabble each other, and transform into dogs.
+They begin to squabble and are transformed into dogs.
 They are harnessed to the sledge, and the queen tries to use them to go back to the palace, but they don't get far.

 The soldier comes to get warm at the brother months' fire.
 There he meets the stepdaughter, in all new furs and with a team of beautiful snow-white horses.
 The soldier suggests to the queen that they ask to borrow the horses so they may return home to the castle.
 The queen demands them, and offers the stepdaughter wealth and power in return, but the stepdaughter refuses.
 The soldier explains to the haughty queen that it is necessary to ask kindly.
 Once she does, the stepdaughter with pleasure lends them her horses and gives them warm fur coats.
 They all go home, having left the brother months at a New Year's fire.